Mikoshiba-Kyu/Tauri-itos/README.md

 - Switch between English and Japanese, change color themes.
 These screen display customizations are supported.

+## Usage

+1. Open the settings screen from the "Settings" icon on the left side of the screen.
+2. Setup API and Model for ChatGPT.
+3. Create a new conversation from the "New Conversation" icon on the left side of the screen.
+4. Expand the top of the conversation pane you created and have a conversation with ChatGPT.

 ## Development

 1. Clone repository your locally and Run `npm i`.